ipbus/ipbus-firmware/components/ipbus/firmware/example_designs/readme.txt

 How to compile the example designs

-DMN, 2013/1/20
+DMN, 2013-03-19

 Example designs for several evaluation boards are provided, along with scripts to set things up on a linux platform.

-Example designs are currently only supported on ISE14.2 or later.
-They will work on ISE13.4, but you will need to change the versions of the Xilinx IP blocks.
+Example designs are currently only supported on ISE14.3 or later.
-ISE 14.1 has a variety of bugs, and should be avoided.

 The setup steps are as follows:

-- Move to an appropriate working directory
+- Create and move to an appropriate working directory

-- Either check out the firmware base directory from the repository straight into your working area (i.e. so that you end up with a subdirectory named 'firmware'), or make a link named 'firmware' to the wherever your working copy exist:

-	svn co PATH_TO_REPOSITORY/trunk/uHAL/firmware

-	or
+mkdir firmware

-	ln -s PATH_TO_WORKING_COPY firmware
+cd firmware

-- Copy one of the example design directories to your working directory
+- Check out the ipbus directory

-	cp -r firmware/example_designs/projects/DESIGN_NAME/ise14_3 DESIGN_NAME
+svn co PATH_TO_REPOSITORY/trunk/components/ipbus

-- Enter the design directory and run the setup script
+- Set the path to the firmware base directory and to the build scripts directory for the chosen example design

+EXPORT REPOS_FW_DIR=`pwd`
+EXPORT REPOS_BUILD_DIR=`pwd`/ipbus/firmware/example_designs/projects/demo_sp605_extphy/ise14_3

+- Creaet and move to a working directory for the example design:

+mkdir work
-	cd DESIGN_NAME
+cd work

-	chmod u+x ./setup.sh
-	./setup.sh
+- Run the setup script

+. $REPOS_BUILD_DIR/setup.sh

-- The scripts will set up an ISE project with the necessary HDL files, copy the XCO files for any necessary cores into the local working area, and compile the cores.
-This last step may take a few minutes.
+- The scripts will build all necessary cores and set up an ISE project file which you can use in the ISE GUI.

-- Open the XISE project file in the ISE GUI, and it should be ready to synthesise.
+- To build the design (up to place-and-route), you can also use a script:

+xtclsh $REPOS_FW_DIR/ipbus/firmware/example_designs/scripts/build_project.tcl

-For Windows platform, either create the XISE file on linux and copy it, or set up the project manually using the project settings and file list from the example design directory.
+For Windows platform, either create the ISE project file on linux and copy it, or set up the project manually using the project settings and file list from the example design directory.

-Bug reports to dave.newbold@cern.ch.
+Bug reports to the CACTUS TRAC list, please.